HyoungsungKim/Studying-ethereum/Ethereum_Yellowpaper.md

 ## 2. The Blockchain paradigm

-Ethereum, taken as a whole, can be viewed as a transaction-based state machine: we begin with a genesis state and incrementally execute transactions to morph it into some final state.
+***Ethereum, taken as a whole, can be viewed as a transaction-based state machine***: we begin with a genesis state and incrementally execute transactions to morph it into some final state.

-It is this final state which we accept as the canonical “version” of the world of Ethereum.
-The state can include such information as account balances, reputations, trust arrangements, data pertaining to information of the physical world; in short, anything that can currently be represented by a computer is admissible.
+It is this final state which we accept as the canonical “version” of the world of Ethereum. ***The state can include such information as account balances, reputations, trust arrangements, data pertaining to information of the physical world;*** in short, anything that can currently be represented by a computer is admissible.

 > canonical : 고전으로 여겨지는
 >